 In the United States it is illegal to drive with a BAC (blood alcohol content) level of 0.08% or higher.
 For a minor the legal limit is lower at 0.01%.
 BAC level will be used as evidence to prove that a person was driving while intoxicated.

-If you are pulled over for a DUI, the police officer will often ask you to take a Breathalyzer test.
+, the police officer will often ask you to take a Breathalyzer test.
 This test will require you to blow into a device that will analyze the amount of alcohol in the air exhaled from your lungs.

 It is assumed that the alcohol in the air expelled out from your lungs is the same the alcohol level in your blood.
 However, many experts agree that the results of a Breathalyzer test can be inaccurate.